ingestr-io/ingestr-framework/README.md

-# Ingestr Maven Plugin
+# Ingestr Framework

-This is the Maven plugin to help build, run and deploy Ingestr Loaders built using the Ingestr framework.
+This is the core Ingestr Framework containing most of the behaviours and share components needed.
+This is acts as a shared module for both the Ingestr SE and Ingestr CE versions.

 ## Documentation